tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/telephony-and-verbal-authority.md

 write-up alone.
 The blind spot is real but narrow.
 It is the fast out-of-hours go-ahead that the paperwork never caught up with, and it is there, and only there, that whether the line was recorded decides whether anything can be said at all.

-The baseline is sparse and mostly content-free by design.
-Almost all authority runs on paper; verbal authority is the out-of-hours exception, and of the calls that carry it, usually only the metadata survives.
-The baseline is thin, a scatter of call-detail records and a few registrations, so a single uncorroborated verbal approval is not on its own an anomaly; it is ordinary under a fault.
-The signal is a verbal approval the registers, the roster and the action cannot confirm, not the mere fact that authority was given by voice.
+Verbal authority is sparse and mostly content-free by design.
+Almost all authorisation runs on paper; the spoken kind is the out-of-hours exception, and of the calls that carry it usually only the metadata survives, a scatter of call-detail records and a few registrations.
+So a single uncorroborated verbal approval is not on its own an anomaly; it is ordinary under a fault.
+What draws suspicion is a verbal approval the registers, the roster and the action cannot confirm, not the mere fact that authority was given by voice.

 *Last updated: 14 July 2026*